 The Importance of Group Therapy in Rehab

-Phoenix Rising uses group therapy as part of its depression treatment.
+Phoenix Rising uses group therapy as part of its depression treatment program.
 It might feel counterintuitive because right now you choose social isolation, you can’t see yourself sitting in a group.
 However, it’s essential to overcome this condition.

 Peer counseling is an integral part of recovery.
 Similarly, it helps with accountability.
 After program graduation, you might attend 12 Step or similar support groups.
 They encourage you to remain active and deal with stressors in healthy ways.